lucosilva/frontend-lucomed/README.md

 ## Components

-seven components were used the page:
+seven components were used throughout the development of the page:

-* Main Banner, with an action button and image in the background, in the mobile version without image.
+* Main banner, with action button on the right corner and a background image, on mobile version without image.

-* Covid, a module that shows data of covid in brazil.
+* Covid, one module that show current data about Covid in Brazil.

-* Session of image with text.

-* Session of image with text, inverted.
+* Component with an image on the left and a text with button on the right

+* Component with an imagem on the right and a text with button on the left

-* Session of with three cards in the center.
+* Component with three cards on the center

-* Targe, remarketing button, fixed below the page.
+* Remarketing stripe (button) reinforcing the main action click on the page, fixed in the end of the page.

-* Footer.
+* Footer

 ## Spec

-The spec was created in figma and is located in the "content" folder in the project with the color palette and textual content.
+The Spec was created on Figma it's available in the folder "content" on the project, with color pallet e text content.

+## Other Resources

+Covid component, collect data through "covid19 brazil api".
+To understand more details about implemetation and documentation of API click here

 ## Used library

 * Bootstrap, grid.
 (CDN)
 * Jquery.
 (CDN)

-## Other Resources

-* Covid component, geting data the "covid19 brazil api" API. <br>
-know more how to implement and documentation the API, (in this repository - "hyperlink").

 </details>